civiform/docs/docs/contributor-guide/developer-guide/testing.md

 await validateAccessibility(page)
 ```

 If the accessibility test fails, the error message will output the AxeResults.violations array.
 See [API docs](https://www.deque.com/axe/core-documentation/api-documentation/#results-object) for more info.
 The violation will include a `helpUrl` with a link of suggestions to fix the accessibility problem, and will include a snippet of the problematic `html`.
+Running the tests locally with [debug mode](#debug-mode) is particularly helpful here since you can manually inspect the html.